-OnTrajectory automatically distributes funds from 401k/403b/457b and Traditional IRA accounts according to IRS rules starting at Age 70.
-You can disable this feature on the 'Advanced' tab located in Settings
+OnTrajectory automatically distributes funds from 401k/403b/457b and Traditional IRA accounts according to IRS rules.
+You can disable this feature by going to Menu / Calculation Options.

-If the Account Property "Inherited IRA" is checked, RMDs will begin immediately and not wait until age 70.
+If the Account Property "Inherited IRA" is checked, RMDs will begin immediately.

 To convert a Traditional IRA or 401k to a Roth account, check Convert to Roth, which is listed on the Item Properties tab.
 This option is applicable only to Traditional IRA and 401k accounts.
 If checked, when the account's End Age is reached, taxes will be paid on the amount converted, and it will be treated as a Roth IRA until the overall Trajectory End Age.